RDNE Stock project via Pexels

 Caps That Demotivate

 Commission caps seem financially prudent — they limit exposure to unexpectedly large payouts.
 But research consistently shows they reduce performance.
-Top performers stop selling when they hit the cap.
+According to the Chung, Steenburgh, and Sudhir (2015) study, removing commission caps increased revenue by 9% because top performers stopped sandbagging deals into the next quarter once they hit the ceiling.
 Deals get pushed to next quarter.
 The cap becomes a ceiling that nobody tries to exceed.

 If you're worried about windfall payments from unusually large deals, consider adjusting the rate on mega-deals rather than capping overall earnings.
 A rep who closes a transformative enterprise deal should be rewarded for it, even if the commission feels large.
 They've just materially changed your company's trajectory.